Chainedge/fix-lghub/README.md

 * Your user account is chosen for "Run when this account logs on"
 * "Run with highest privileges" checked
 * "Configure for" is set to your OS version
 * On Triggers, set a trigger for log on, any user or your user.
+Add a delay of 1 minute to ensure it kicks on after G HUB is ran once.
 * On Actions, set an action to run this batch
 * On Conditions, uncheck "Start the task only if the computer is on AC power"